tallandtree/nxrm3-cleaning/README.md

 ```

 Above example logs which assets will be deleted if the cleaning is run.
-Note that it is possible with the third and fourth argument of deleteAssetsClass.newInstance, it is possible to add a filter what should or should not be cleaned.
+Note that with the third and fourth argument of deleteAssetsClass.newInstance, it is possible to add a filter what should or should not be cleaned.
 See the groovy code of DeleteAssets for filter examples.

 To actually clean, change the last statement to:
 ```